michaelneuder/optimistic-relay-documentation/proposal.md

 #### Moral hazard
 The more subtle argument is that this change introduces a moral hazard.
 Missed slots impact the entire chain, and while we acknowledge that there is a chance a few extra missed slots, we plan on approaching this change conservatively.
-By only allow-listing trusted builders initially, we ensure that there will be no runaway amount of missed slots (again only one per-builder).
+By only allow-listing trusted builders initially, we ensure that there will be no runaway amount of missed slots (again only one per-builder per-manual intervention).
 We will actively collect data around any invalid blocks proposed and work with builders to understand what caused invalid block submissions.
-The builders are highly incentivized to avoid being slashed and thus will want to know what is going wrong with their blocks if something fails.
+Public post-mortems will increase transparency and allow community feedback and engagement around the project as a whole.
+The builders are highly incentivized to avoid submitting invalid blocks and thus will want to know what is going wrong with their blocks if something fails.

 ## Learnings from Goerli